 Our Pre-K teachers at Christ the King are second to none.
 They are certified, trained, loving, experienced staff members who genuinely care for each and every child who attends our program.
 Their primary goal is to adequately prepare each student for the challenges of Kindergarten, while nurturing a love of learning and Christ-like heart.
-For more information on each of our teachers, see below:

 Overview & Philosophy